-What can I do to make my Masks fit better?
+What can I do to improve the Fit of my Masks?

 Basically, every face mask should be as close to the face as possible, without constricting.
 With certain face shapes, mask models and tying variants, masks might fit like this right away, but for most, a proper fit needs readjusting.

 As a first step, you should tighten the ties, so that they fit snug yet comfortable.
-On medical masks, the earstraps can be shortened with sliding knots (see below), attached at the back of the head with one or more (paper-)clips or even wrapped around ponytail or bun from both sides (see above).
-It may also help to crisscross the straps.
-If ties are long enough, they can also be cut open and re-tied behind the head.
-I have listed more Mask Tying Techniques in a separate post!
-There, you will also find some special solutions for sensitive ears, glasses or hearing aids.
+On medical masks, the earloops can be shortened with slip knots (see below), attached at the back of the head with one or more (paper-)clips or even wrapped around ponytail or bun from both sides (see below).
+With surgical masks, you can knot the ties, as close as possible to the point where they are attached to the mask, and tuck in the excess material (“Knot & Tuck”, CDC video).
+If ties are long enough, they can be cut open and re-tied behind the head.
+I listed a wide range of Mask Tying Techniques in a separate post!
+There, you will also find special solutions for sensitive ears, glasses or hearing aids.

 Figure: How to tie an adjustable sliding knot in four steps

 Next, the nose wire should be pressed so that it forms gaplessly around nose and cheeks.
 With KN95 masks, it helps to smooth out the folding peak in the middle, and to shape the wire around a finger.
 If that is not enough, the nose area can be sealed a little better with double-sided adhesive tape or silicone strips (“bra tape”).
-For surgical masks, the top edge can also be folded inwards (to a reverse pleat) and fixed there with side (!!!) staples or adhesive tape.
+For surgical masks that fit poorly around the nose, the top edge can be folded inwards, to form a reverse pleat that covers the nose.